NMDimitriou/HyMetaGrowth/README.md

 - Details on the data processing and segmentation pipeline can be found [here](https://www.biorxiv.org/content/10.1101/2021.07.29.454312v1).

-## Suport or Contact
-For any question feel free to contact me at: nikolaos.dimitriou [at] mail.mcgill.ca

 ## Prerequisites
   - [CUDA version ≥ 10](https://developer.nvidia.com/cuda-downloads)
   - [Π4U package](https://github.com/cselab/pi4u)